Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_02_manage_control_panel/guide.fr-ca.md

 We provide official MongoDB built-in roles.
 Please read the [official MongoDB documentation](https://docs.mongodb.com/manual/reference/built-in-roles/) to select the right roles for your use case.

-In our example, we will create a user called `foo` with the role `userAdmin` on the `bar` database and the role `readWriteAnyDatabase` on any database as its name implies:
+In our example, we will create a new user called `foo` with the role `userAdmin` on the `bar` database and the role `readWriteAnyDatabase` on any database as its name implies:

 ![User Creation](images/mongodb_02_manage_control_panel-add_user.png){.thumbnail}

-After a few seconds the user is ready with the "Enabled" status, you could then reset and note its password.
+After a few seconds the user is ready with the "Enabled" status, you can then reset and note its password.

 ![User ready](images/mongodb_02_manage_control_panel-reset_password.png){.thumbnail}